tlwilliams895/gis-devops/src/week05/project/index.rst

 Code Review
 -----------

 Let your instructor know When you complete the primary objectives.
-The instructor will need a link to your GitLab repo, and they will peform a code review, and leave you feedback.
+The instructor will need a link to your GitLab repo, and they will perform a code review, and leave you feedback.

 Objective Checklist
 -------------------